leblancd/nginx-ingress-test/README.md

 TODO: Add confirmation/verification commands here.

 # Add /etc/hosts Entries for Supported Hostnames

+TODO: Add instrux to add this.

+# Testing Multi-TLS Access
 Do 'kubectl get ing' to get external IP address for the ingress controller.

 Using the IP address obtained to do a curl: